Devp00l/pnp-soundboard/README.md

 Use the key presented on the buttons to trigger the button.

 All hotkeys are deactivated if you are typing in an input field.

+After you have clicked some button you can use the hotkeys of your browser to trigger the button again by hitting `space` or `enter`.

 ## Unit tests